Prag8855/aab/frontend/content/guides/moving-out.md

 {% include '_blocks/leaseNoticePeriodCalculator.html' %}

-You must end your lease **3 months in advance**.
-That's the default [notice period](/glossary/Kündigungsfrist).
-It can be shorter, but 3 months is the maximum.[^29]
+Usually, you must end your lease **3 months in advance**.
+Some leases have a shorter [notice period](/glossary/Kündigungsfrist), but 3 months is the maximum.[^29]

 The notice period starts when your landlord receives your [cancellation letter](/glossary/Kündigungsschreiben).
-They must receive the [cancellation letter](/glossary/Kündigungsschreiben) before the 4th [work day](/glossary/Werktag) of the month (including Saturdays, excluding holidays).[^0]
+If they receive it after the 3rd [working day](/glossary/Werktag) of the month (including Saturdays, excluding holidays), your notice period starts a month later.[^0]

-> **Example 1:** Your landlord gets your cancellation letter January 3.
-Your lease ends in 3 months, on March 31.[^1]

-> **Example 2:** Your landlord gets your cancellation letter on January 10.
-Your notice period starts on February 1.
-Your lease ends 3 months later, on April 30.
+For example, if your landlord gets your cancellation letter on January 10, your notice period starts on February one, and your lease ends 3 months later, on April 30.

-If you have a fixed-term lease, you can't leave early.
-If you signed a 1-year lease, you must stay 1 year.[^45] [Many fixed-term leases are invalid](/guides/housing-scams#short-term-leases), and you can end them with a 3 month notice.
-[Ask an expert](/guides/help#apartment-questions) to check your lease.
+You can't end a fixed-term lease early.
+If you signed a 1-year lease, you must stay 1 year.[^45] [Many fixed-term leases are invalid](/guides/housing-scams#short-term-leases), so you can sometimes end them with a 3 month notice.

 ### End your lease sooner